skterry/daophot_mcmc/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 DAOPHOT-MCMC is a modified version of the subroutine NSTAR.F which implements a Markov chain Monte Carlo (MCMC) routine for fitting highly blended stellar positions and fluxes.
 This code is installed and implemented within the overall [DAOPHOT-II](http://www.star.bris.ac.uk/~mbt/daophot/) structure.
-Detailed descriptions of the major parts of this routine are given in the [User's Manual](https://github.com/skterry/DAOPHOT-MCMC/blob/master/User_Manual.pdf).
+Instructions and descriptions of the original software suite can be found in the DAOPHOT-II [User's Manual](http://www.astro.wisc.edu/sirtf/daophot2.pdf).

 Some of the functionality includes: